dojonorth/fun-basics-dojo/README.md

 The goal is that I'll try and present a simplified view of the underlying mathematics: there will be omissions, but what's left should be 99% correct; I hope...

 **Disclaimer:**
 >As you've probably picked up on by now, I'm *far* from a CT expert.
-I learnt about it myself whilst writing this dojo, and have a decent inkling as to its application in a programming context, but I'm still lacking a full comprehension of these concepts in a more abstract mathematical sense.
-Hopefully the vast majority of what I've said here us sound, and I've included copious references you use to confirm / clarify the content, but if you notice any inconsistencies or errors, then flag me up and gladly correct them.
+I learnt about it myself whilst writing this dojo, and have built up a decent inkling as to its application in a programming context, but I'm still lacking a full comprehension of these concepts in a more abstract mathematical sense.
+Hopefully the vast majority of what I've said here is sound, but don't take it as gospel.
+I've included copious references you use to confirm / clarify the content, but if you notice any inconsistencies or errors, then flag me up and gladly correct them.

 ## Dojo Format
 The dojo takes a workshop-type format.
-Generally, for each concept, this document provides a little prose, giving some background to the concept and then there'll be a few exercises to complete based around it.
+Generally, for each concept, this document provides a little prose, giving some background to the concept and then there's a few exercises to complete based around it.
 These exercises mainly take the format of code that needs writing to make the provided failing tests pass.
 Initially, all of the failing tests are set to be ignored, so you'll want to un-ignore them as you go along.

-The exercises build on each other and share a narrative thread.
 You could possibly skip this prose and just do the exercises or vice-versa, but I'd recommend going through it in order.
-Similarly, it's strongly advisable to ensure that you make all the pass before moving on to the next exercise.
+Similarly, it's strongly advisable to ensure that you make all the tests pass before moving on to the next exercise, as they build on each other.
 If needs be, I've included the answers, so if you get really stuck then just copy the answer and move on.

 ## Setup
 Assuming you work within Scala, then you should be able to skip this section, as getting the tests running is just a question of cloning this repo, opening the code in IntelliJ and then using SBT to run the tests.